AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 ### UI Overrides for the Editor {#ui-overrides-for-the-editor}

-The settings defined by a user or system administrator can be overriden by the system in the case of page authoring.
+The settings defined by a user or system administrator can be overridden by the system if there is page authoring.

 * When authoring pages: